 Depending on the religion, fasting will last for different lengths of time.
-In Hinduism and Judaism there tend to be individual days of fasting.
+In Christianity, Hinduism and Judaism there tend to be individual days of fasting.
 However, the Islamic month of Ramadan is one of the longest periods of fasting, when it is compulsory for all healthy Muslims to fast between the hours of sunrise and sunset.